akiva-capital-holdings/pairwyse-dsl/docs/dsl/test/ERC20Mintable.md

 _Sets the values for {name} and {symbol}.

-The defaut value of {decimals} is 18.
+The default value of {decimals} is 18.
 To select a different value for {decimals} you should overload it.

-All three of these values are immutable: they can only be set once during construction._
+All two of these values are immutable: they can only be set once during construction._

 ### name